dsagman/picat/readme_hakank_comments4.md

 *Rabbit Hole: In Prolog-land all is not so simple with strings and quote marks.
 Here's what SWI-Prolog says about [strings](https://www.swi-prolog.org/pldoc/man?section=string).
 It's 8 pages long!*

+hakank4: Yes, since SWI-Prolog has a little different representation of strings than from "standard" (or "common") Prolog, it is even a more deeper Rabbit Hole than most other Prologs.

 *And here's the SWI-Prolog definition of an atom:*

 > *Atoms are identifiers.
 They are typically used in cases where identity comparison is the main operation and that are typically not composed nor taken apart.
 Examples are RDF resources (URIs that identify something), system identifiers (e.g., 'Boeing 747'), but also individual words in a natural language processing system.*